Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Methodology

 \subsection{Search Query Creation}

-The search query creation focused on identifying relevant articles at GenAI and persona development intersection, with terms from both domains (see Table~\ref{tab:terms_query}).
+The creation of the search query focused on identifying relevant articles at the intersection of GenAI and persona development, with terms from both domains (see Table A1 in the online appendix).
 These terms were selected from prominent articles in the field, personal domain expertise, and LLM suggestions (Claude, ChatGPT, Llama).
+All searches were performed in the \texttt{title}, \texttt{abstract}, and \texttt{author keywords} fields in all databases.
+We searched all articles until August 25, 2025.
 Initial searches revealed a high false positive rate when using wildcard operators (e.g., ``persona*''), with unrelated terms such as ``personality analysis''.
-Consequently, we use phrase matching.
+We used phrase matching with exact terms instead (i.e., including ``persona'' and ``personas'' in the query explicitly).

 The search strings required database-specific adaptations to accommodate varying syntax requirements and technical limitations.
+For ACMDL, we used the independent field tags for different items (i.e., \texttt{[Abstract:]} field tag for abstract, \texttt{[Title:]} field tag for title, and \texttt{[Keyword:]} field tag for keywords).
+For IEEE Xplore, we searched the title, abstract, and keywords fields using the \texttt{All Metadata} field.
+For Scopus, we covered title, abstract, and keywords using the \texttt{TITLE-ABS-KEY} field specification.
+For WoS, we used the \texttt{Topic (TS)} field, which includes title, abstract, and keywords.
+Scopus required proximity operators (\texttt{W/5}), while Web of Science needed simplified syntax for compatibility.

+The exact search string used across databases with database-specific syntax adaptations is provided in Section \ref{query:llm-personas}.
+Boolean operators combined the keyword groups using ``AND'' relationships between different concept groups, such as GenAI terms AND persona terms.
+We allowed ``OR'' within each group to capture terminological variations.

-For ACM and IEEE databases, we implemented field-specific tags (e.g., \texttt{[Abstract:]}).
-Scopus required proximity operators (\texttt{W/5}), while WoS needed a simplified syntax for compatibility.
-Boolean operators combined the keyword groups using ``AND'' relationships while allowing ``OR'' within the groups.
-The complete evolution of search strings across five iterations, including abandoned variants and database-specific modifications, is documented in the online appendix \footnote{\href{https://osf.io/au5g6/?view_only=29c0a9a1251b43a186e1359ac9cd6a10}{OSF Repository}}.
-The final query is provided in Section \ref{query:llm-personas}.
+The complete evolution of search strings across five iterations, including abandoned variants, is documented in Section A1 of the online appendix\footnote{\href{https://osf.io/au5g6/?view_only=29c0a9a1251b43a186e1359ac9cd6a10}{https://osf.io/au5g6/?view\_only=29c0a9a1251b43a186e1359ac9cd6a10}}.
+Each string revision was tested by verifying the capture of relevant articles while excluding clearly irrelevant ones.
+The final query structure balanced breadth and specificity in identifying articles.